Micrixalus fuscus (Boulenger, 1882)

 Kalakkad Dancing Frog, Brown Tropical Frog, Dusky Torrent Frog

 Diagnosis: It is similar to M. phyllophilus, but can be distinguished by the absence of a papilla in the middle of the tongue and does not have bright pink coloration on the ventral sides of the thighs and belly as does M. phyllophilus (Boulenger 1882).

 Coloration: M. fuscus has a light tan to dark reddish brown to nearly black dorsum with black marbling or spotting (Inger 1984).
 The flanks are darker.
 The venter is yellow-tan that can have brown reticulations (Boulenger 1882; Inger 1984).
-The throat may also be reticulated A white, black or tannish thin dorsolateral fold is present and a light thigh stripe runs from the anus to the inside of the knee.
+The throat may also be reticulated A white, black or tannish, thin dorsolateral fold is present and a light thigh stripe runs from the anus to the inside of the knee.
 A deep yellow thigh stripe is also present.
 (Inger 1984).
 Limbs have cross-barring patterns.
 The posterior part of the thigh is dark brown with a light stripe down the middle (Boulenger 1882).
-Females have bright yellow coloration in the groin and on the anterior of the thigh.
-This yellow is less developed in males The dorsal sides of the feet are bluish-grey (Inger 1984).
+Females have bright yellow coloration in the groin and on the anterior of the thigh; the yellow tends to be duller in males.
+The dorsal sides of the feet are bluish-grey (Inger 1984).

 Variation: Males are differentiated by large, cream-coloured nuptial pads and the presence of two internal vocal sacs with openings (Boulenger 1882; Inger 1984).
 Individuals vary widely in color pattern and amount of webbing on the feet.
 Webbing between the toes varies from three quarters to complete webbing (Inger 1984).